PocketRelay/ServerKotlin/docs/SETUP_HOSTER.md

 ### Environment Variables

-KME3 can be configured using environment variables.
+Pocket Relay can be configured using environment variables.
 You can view a list of them at [Environment Variables](./ENV.md)

 ### Port Forwarding